 UDAN Scheme’s Goals and Structure

-The UDAN scheme was designed to improve connectivity to remote parts of India by offering airlines subsidies for operating on routes connecting smaller, underserved airports.
-The government provides viability gap funding to support airlines operating on these routes, aiming to make air travel affordable for the average citizen.
-As part of this initiative, airfare for flights under 500 kilometers is capped at Rs.
-2,500 for 50% of the seats on eligible routes.
-This affordability was expected to revolutionize regional travel in India, reducing congestion on major air routes and promoting economic development in smaller cities.
+The UDAN scheme was designed with the vision of improving connectivity to remote parts of India by offering airlines subsidies to operate on routes connecting smaller, underserved airports.
+Viability gap funding is provided by the government to sustain airlines on these routes and aims to make air travel affordable for an average citizen.
+Flights less than 500 km: The airfare is capped at Rs.
+2,500 for 50% of seats on eligible routes.
+It was considered an economy proposition to make regional traveling across India by saving the mammoth backlog of passenger load on important routes, and providing regional economic uplift in smaller towns and cities.

-One of the key issues identified by ICRA is the growing competition from Vande Bharat Express trains, which offer semi-high-speed services on some of the same routes targeted by the UDAN scheme.
-Kinjal Shah, Senior Vice President and Co-Group Head at ICRA, noted that these trains are often able to provide a more affordable and efficient alternative to air travel, especially on shorter routes.
-As a result, the Vande Bharat Express trains are emerging as strong competitors to regional air travel, particularly for routes under 500 kilometers.
+One of the chief worries about ICRA is the presence of Vande Bharat Express trains, which so far has been offering semi-high-speed operations on a few routes that were exactly the same route UDAN was seeking to obtain.
+Kinjal Shah, Senior Vice President and Co-Group Head, ICRA, said these are trains, which can be much more affordable and efficient ways of travel on shorter routes where air travel becomes costly.
+Therefore, the Vande Bharat Express trains are proving to be a stiff competition to regional air travel, particularly on routes that cover less than 500 kilometers.

-Another significant issue is the slow pace of new route additions to the UDAN scheme.
-The scheme’s expansion is critical to increasing passenger traffic and making regional air travel more attractive.
-However, without new routes being added each year, the existing routes are unlikely to see a significant increase in passenger numbers.
+The second significant issue is the very slow new route additions to the UDAN scheme.
+Expanding the scheme will increase passenger traffic and make regional air travel more interesting.
+But without adding new routes annually, the existing routes will not expand significantly in terms of passengers.

 4. Awareness and Demand